nfttoken/oychain/README.md

 ### Programmatically interfacing `geth` nodes

-As a developer, sooner rather than later you'll want to start interacting with `geth` and the KCC network via your own programs and not manually through the console.
+As a developer, sooner rather than later you'll want to start interacting with `geth` and the OYchain network via your own programs and not manually through the console.
 To aid this, `geth` has built-in support for a JSON-RPC based APIs ([standard APIs](https://eth.wiki/json-rpc/API) and [`geth` specific APIs](https://geth.ethereum.org/docs/rpc/server)).
 These can be exposed via HTTP, WebSockets and IPC (UNIX sockets on UNIX based